I think I’ll use some photos to introduce myself.

 After high school, I went to the University of Alabama and earned my degree in Elementary Education.
 I was lucky enough to see Paul “Bear” Bryant coach his final season during my freshman year.
 After moving so much as a child, I decided to settle down in Tuscaloosa, staying for the next 24 years.
 The definite highlight of my time there was meeting my wife, Vicky.
 She is also an Alabama alumnus and we are both rabid fans of the Crimson Tide, as my students find out pretty quickly.
 (Don’t worry, though.
 I’ve had and tolerated Florida, FSU, Tennessee, and even Auburn fans in my room.)
 I missed the ocean, though, and we finally moved back to Florida in 2006.
 It was my good fortune to get a teaching job at Jacksonville Beach Elementary.
 Vicky teaches at Mandarin High School.

-I had an amazing life experience earlier this year.
+I recently had an amazing life experience.
 As I wrote earlier, I was adopted at birth.
 Well, a couple of years ago I took a DNA test to see my ethnic heritage and find out if there were any relatives around.
-In April, I received a response from an aunt who lives in Jacksonville!
+In April of 2018, I received a response from an aunt who lives in Jacksonville!
 She quickly put me in touch with my birth parents, who live just outside of San Francisco.
 Within a couple of weeks, they flew here and we reunited for the first time in more than five decades.
-Since then, I’ve gone to California to meet my three sisters and their families.
+Since then, I’ve gone to California several times to meet and get to know my three sisters and their families.
 They’ve all been incredibly kind, loving, and accepting.
 I truly have a new family and they’re absolutely wonderful!

 I love teaching at Jacksonville Beach Elementary School.
 Working with students who strive to learn, interacting with parents who take a positive active role in their child’s education, and collaborating with professionals who love the art of teaching has been a joy.
-From teaching math and science to working with the school play to fulfilling fundraising pledges by dressing in Batman (or Superman!) pajamas, it’s been a pleasure to work at JBE these past twelve years.
+From teaching math and science to working with the school play to fulfilling fundraising pledges by dressing in silly pajamas (and getting wrapped in TP and hit with shaving cream), it’s been a pleasure to work at JBE these past fourteen years.
 I wouldn’t want to be anywhere else.

 P.S.
-It was even fun getting taped to the wall last year!
-Should we do it again this spring?
+It was even fun getting taped to the wall the past three years!
+I hope we can do it again this spring!